valory-xyz/open-autonomy/docs/aea.md

 ## AEA Communication

-AEAs interact with other agents, either within the same {{agent_service}}, and/or with agents in the outside world, via [interaction protocols](https://open-aea.docs.autonolas.tech/interaction-protocol/).
+AEAs interact with other agents, either within the same agent service, and/or with agents in the outside world, via [interaction protocols](https://open-aea.docs.autonolas.tech/interaction-protocol/).
 In order to locate other agents, they connect to the [Agent Communication Network (ACN)](https://open-aea.docs.autonolas.tech/acn/).